vimond/replay/plans.md

 * OK Fix currentBitrate and publish new videoengine.
 * OK Timeline: Don't call setPosition on drag start.
 Maybe block glitch with isSeeking.

-General improvements
+General improvements and things to verify

 * Test with subtitles and audio tracks...
 * Make lockedBitrate and maxBitrate props.
 * Look into setting volume, mute, and pause state on startup.
+* Make sure setting different sources subsequently works.
+Also test that an empty source shuts down video in a clean way.
 * Improved timeline: Progress track part.
 Time display/preview of seek position.
 The latter should be a separate component.
 * Need to set all state and prop properties on startup? (onReady?)
 PlayerController is probably better for this than VideoStreamer.

 Before settling the architecture: Revise rendering and improve performance.
 Probably drop render prop.

-* PureComponent?
+* Refactor PlayerController.
+Consider child VideoStreamer detection.
+Remember `// @flow`.
-* shouldComponentUpdate only checking the relevant props?
-* Compare prod build of player with other real-world example in performance tab of DevTools.
-* Still, the flash of element updates look bad in comparison.
+* Look into render performance: PureComponent? shouldComponentUpdate only checking the relevant props?
+Compare prod build of player with other real-world example in performance tab of DevTools.
+Still, the flash of element updates look bad in comparison.
 * Look into automatic detection of subscribeToStreamStateUpdates() (along with updateProperty) in spread props instead.
 * Or consider the manipulation API (subscribe/update methods) to be one object that doesn't change, and pass it down in the render prop.
 I.e. individual state property updates can be a matter isolated within each component.
-* Do we then need PlayerController?
-Yes, if it makes it clearer for the developers customising it!
+* updateProperty() can't be part of the VideoStreamer.
+Breaks the prop pass-down pattern.
-* We should also allow for non-magical state update subscription, maybe with wrapper component?
+* We should also allow for non-magical state update subscription, maybe with wrapper/HOC component?

 Streamlab integration

 * All DASH alternatives.
 Simply add libraries as props on the component, or create a `withPlaybackLibraries()` "HOC".
-* NPM package.
-* Make sure setting different sources subsequently works.
-Also test that an empty source shuts down video in a clean way.

 Preparing the project/player for other purposes: